Our support for businesses

 - If your business is really struggling and there is no other option, we can also help you to arrange a payment plan.

 - We have close links with our supplier network and can offer updates on how the suppliers are coping with this unprecedented situation.
-It’s important to note that we are already experiencing supplier restrictions, e.g. they are only pricing on shorter contract lengths, and some have in place restrictions based on industry sector, therefore if you have renewals due, it may be a good idea to lock them in as soon as possible.
+It’s important to note that we have experienced supplier restrictions, e.g. they are only pricing on shorter contract lengths, and some have in place restrictions based on industry sector, therefore if you have renewals due, it may be a good idea to lock them in as soon as possible.

 - For those seeing an increase in productivity, it’s important to look at whether you have volume tolerance written into your contract.
 If you go over the agreed figure, you may be charged for any overage.
 Here it is key for businesses to monitor their consumption and keep an eye on any excess – our data monitoring and reporting tools can help with this.